apcl-research/jam/README.md

 - [Acknowledgement](#acknowledgement)

 ## To-do list
 To set up your local environment, run the following command.
-We recommend you to use virtual environment for running the experiements.
+We recommend the use of a virtual environment for running the experiements.
 ```
 pip install -r requirements.txt
 ```